RWS/studio-api-docs/apiconcepts/core/creating_extensions.md

 The `EmailMessageTransmitter` class implements the `IMessageTransmitter` interface.
 On top of that, the class is annotated with the extension attribute, `MessageTransmitter`, which we defined earlier, providing an id, a name, a description and the cost per character when sending messages using this transmitter.

 Similar to the email transmitter, we also define the an SMS message transmitter in exactly the same way.
 We can do this within the same plug-in project, because a plug-in project can contain multiple extensions.
-Normally, you would do this in a separate plug-in project.

 # [C#](#tab/tabid-3)
 [!code-csharp[SMSMessageTransmitter](code_samples/SMSMessageTransmitter.cs#L8-L30)]